-LVM Snapshots are space efficient pointing time copies of lvm volumes.
-It works only with lvm and consume the space only when changes are made to the source logical volume to snapshot volume.
-If source volume has a huge changes made to sum of 1GB the same changes will be made to the snapshot volume.
-Its best to always have a small size of changes for space efficient.
-Incase the snapshot runs out of storage, we can use lvextend to grow.
+LVM Snapshots are space-efficient point-in-time copies of lvm volumes.
+It works only with lvm and consumes the space only when changes are made to the source logical volume to snapshot volume.
+If the source volume has huge changes made to the sum of 1GB the same changes will be made to the snapshot volume.
+It is best to always have a small size of changes for space efficiency.
+In case the snapshot runs out of storage, we can use lvextend to grow.
 And if we need to shrink the snapshot we can use lvreduce.

-If we have accidentally deleted any file after creating a Snapshot we don’t have to worry because the snapshot have the original file which we have deleted.
-It is possible if the file was there when the snapshot was created.
-Don’t alter the snapshot volume, keep as it while snapshot used to do a fast recovery.
+If we have accidentally deleted any file after creating a Snapshot we don’t have to worry because the snapshot has the original file which we have deleted.
+It is possible that the file was there when the snapshot was created.
+Don’t alter the snapshot volume, keep it as it is while the snapshot is used to do a fast recovery.

-Snapshots can’t be use for backup option.
-Backups are Primary Copy of some data’s, so we cant use snapshot as a backup option.
+Snapshots can’t be used as a backup option.
+Backups are Primary Copies of some data, so we cant use snapshots as a backup option.

 My Server Setup

 - Operating System – CentOS 6.5 with LVM Installation

 - Server IP – 192.168.0.200